TandonDevOps/IndraABM/capital/origin_of_money/paper.md

-Menger realized that this ease of trading was an emergent social phenomenon: the more economic agents realize that good A is relatively easy to trade, the greater the ease of trading it becomes.
+Menger realized that this ease of trading was an emergent social phenomenon: the more economic agents realize that good A is relatively easy to trade, the greater the ease of trading becomes.
 Thus we have a network effect, similar to that we see with a social media platform: the more people on a platform, the mode people want to get on the platform, since there are more people there with whom to interact.